 After visiting the museum, you may want to round off your hike with a good meal.
 We recommend the Gasthaus Eck at Hauptstr.
 40, but please note that Thursdays are closed.
 (Tel.
 09356 5447)

-To reach Obersinn railway station, follow Schulgasse and after a good 100 metres turn right into Eller.
+To get to Obersinn railway station, follow Schulgasse and after a good 100 metres turn right into Eller.
 The tour ends at the railway station in Obersinn.

 Tour map